maxbrc/opnsense-time-control/README.md

 WantedBy=multi-user.target
 ```
   3. Make sure to adjust the path of the Node executable and the location of the release files.
 3. Enter you API credentials and the rule's UUID in the .env file.
-You can also change the port of the webserver there.
 4. `systemctl daemon-reload && systemctl enable opnsense-time-control && systemctl start opnsense-time-control`
 5. Check the service log files, by doing `service opnsense-time-control status`.
 If no errors appear and the service is running, you're finished!
+6. Point a reverse proxy like nginx or Traefik to http://localhost:3000/

 ## Working with / compiling source code